AJprogramming/AJprogramming/README.md

 - 👋 Hi, I’m @AJprogramming
-- 👀 I’m interested in
+- 👀 I’m interested in helping with projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flask
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me arteagajacob.programming@gmail.com
+- 📫 How to reach me arteagajacob@gmail.com

 <!---
 AJprogramming/AJprogramming is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.